top of page

 2. What to do if you can't Walk your Dog

-During the summer, it is generally best to walk before 8 in the morning and after 8 in the evening.
+During the summer, it is generally best to walk before 8 am and after 8 pm.
 This allows you to exercise your pup without worrying about any potential health risks.

 A dog has never died from missing a walk in the heat, but they have from walking in the heat.